Don’t advertise your writing mistakes

 It must have been Kenny who did it.
 Right

 You should always take pride in your writing and never let this easy mistake slip through your fingers.

 4. The apostrophe and the plural

-These two errors can happen in so many different instances.
+These apostrophe errors can happen in so many different instances.

 The most common error is its vs it’s and their vs they’re.

 But it can also happen when an apostrophe is added by accident to express a plural.

 The cat’s are playing with the children.
 Wrong